 After almost most five years, the participants who consumed the lower-sodium salt had fewer strokes, heart incidents, and deaths.
 12-14% reduced their risks, which is substantial when there are millions of people at high risk from hypertension.

-What is the Dash Diet Meal Plan?
+What Is The Dash Diet Meal Plan?

 The DASH diet meal plan was designed to help reduce blood pressure.